See also

 (vincristine and vinblastine) |

-Vinca alkaloid metabolism reduced leading to excess vinca alkaloid exposure.
+Vinca alkaloid metabolism reduced leading to excess vinca alkaloid exposure

 Cases of neurotoxicity (peripheral neuropathy, autonomic neuropathy and seizures) have been reported with vincristine and vinblastine and itraconazole, voriconazole and posaconazole.
-Concurrent use with itraconazole leads to earlier and more severe toxicity.
+Concurrent use with itraconazole leads to earlier and more severe toxicity

-Electrolyte abnormalities, hyponatraemia associated with SIADH and GI upset have also been reported.
+Electrolyte abnormalities, hyponatraemia associated with SIADH and GI upset have also been reported

 Fluconazole is a weaker CYP3A4 inhibitor so toxicity is rare. |

-For monthly IV vinca alkaloid: consider withholding voriconazole or posaconazole the day before, the day of and the day after vinca alkaloid dose.
+For fortnightly or monthly IV vinca alkaloid: withhold voriconazole the day before, the day of and the day after vinca alkaloid dose.
 Monitor for toxicity. |

 Tyrosine kinase inhibitors (TKI): (sorafenib,

-imatinib, dasatinib, nioltinib, ceritinib, carfizomib) |
+imatinib, dasatinib, nioltinib, ceritinib, carfizomib, ruxolitnib) |

-TKI metabolism reduced, increasing risk of toxicity including QT prolongation and cardiac arrhythmias.
+TKI metabolism reduced, increasing risk of toxicity including QT prolongation and cardiac arrhythmias

-Refer to chemotherapy protocols for detailed management. |
+Refer to chemotherapy protocols for detailed management |

 Concurrent use of itraconazole, voriconazole and posaconazole is not recommended in most protocols.